igor130384/igor130384/README.md

 for automated information and measurement systems.
 In the future, I plan to develop my skills acquired during training at Hexlet and find a job as a python developer
+## Certificates
+In the cerificates folder you will find certificates of completion of the Python developer course in Russian and English

 Connect with me: [Telegram](https://t.me/GIV_84) [Mail](https://GIV_84@mail.ru)